fedoranimus/todoist-api/source/includes/_items.md

-day_order  *Integer* | The order of the task inside the `Today` or `Next 7 days` view (a number, where the smallest value would place the task at the top). collapsed *Integer* | Whether the task's sub-tasks are collapsed (where `1` is true and `0` is false). labels  *Array of Integer* | The tasks labels (a list of label ids such as `[2324,2525]`). aassigned_by_uid *Integer* | The id of user who assigns the current task.
+day_order  *Integer* | The order of the task inside the `Today` or `Next 7 days` view (a number, where the smallest value would place the task at the top). collapsed *Integer* | Whether the task's sub-tasks are collapsed (where `1` is true and `0` is false). labels  *Array of Integer* | The tasks labels (a list of label ids such as `[2324,2525]`). aassigned_by_uid *Integer* | The id of the user who assigns the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set up to your uid. responsible_uid  *Integer* | The id of user who is responsible for accomplishing the current task.
+If this value is unset or invalid, it will be automatically setup to your uid. responsible_uid  *Integer* | The id of the user who is responsible for accomplishing the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set to `null`.
+If this value is unset or invalid, it will be automatically set to `null`.

 ## Delete items